Blog

 Lavasa: The Tumultuous Progress of an Aspiring Eco-City

-.
 India is urbanizing at an unprecedented rate; it is predicted that its urban population will grow from 308 million to 750 million by 2050.
 However, India’s current cities are ill-equipped to accept such large numbers of migrants.
-Plagued by inadequate social and physical infrastructure, congestion, pollution and therefore poor livability and expensive real estate,
+Plagued by inadequate social and physical infrastructure, congestion, pollution and therefore poor livability and expensive real estate, these…

 Read more